postmanlabs/postman-docs/v6/postman/design_and_develop_apis/the_api_workflow.md

 Create new monitor screen.

-Under **Select requests to monitor** tab, specify the name of the collection on which you want to create a monitor.
+Under **Select requests to monitor**, specify the name of the collection on which you want to create a monitor.

 You can also create a new monitor on an existing collection.
 To do this, choose an existing collection under the **Use an existing collection** tab and select a collection.